hyu2000/hyu2000.github.io/go5/super-human.md

 Even 5x5 Go is surprisingly challenging, for details, check out [this post](https://hyu2000.github.io/go5/5x5-complexity.html).

 But just as in Tic-tac-toe, the game outcome is pretty much determined before you even put the first stone on the board.
-Here is the true values for opening moves on a 5x5 board
+Here is the true values for opening moves on a 5x5 board (clipped from Werf et al paper **Solving Go on Small Boards**):

 ![5x5 value board](/go5/go5-value.png)

 Unfortunately, we don't have the same figure for the 19x19 board.
 But still, if you have the alien foresight (or as they call it in Dune, pre-science), you will likely have a very different take on the game.